winkm89/teachPress/readme.txt

 4. Go in the backend to Courses->Settings and click on "Update to ....".

 == Screenshots ==
-1. Add course menu
+1. Publication overview screen
-2. Add publication menu
+2. Add publication screen
+3. Add course screen
-3. Single course menu
+4. Single course menu
-4. Example for a publication list created with [tpcloud]
+5. Example for a publication list created with [tpcloud]

 == Frequently Asked Questions ==